huntergregory/Slogo_Turtles/doc/DESIGN_PLAN.md

         - setting the pen color
         - setting the background color

-- We discussed having multiple turtles as well as animating a turtle's movement (as opposed to performing all actions immediately), and we made sure that our front end's external and internal API were open to these changes if they come along down the road.
+- We discussed having multiple ui_private.turtles as well as animating a turtle's movement (as opposed to performing all actions immediately), and we made sure that our front end's external and internal API were open to these changes if they come along down the road.
 For the former, we could create getters and setters identical to the current ones, except we would append a turtle index in each method's signature.
 In the latter, we would give the Turtle object a moveTo and rotateTo method with an additional duration parameter in the method signature.

 ### Team Responsibilities

 - Carter and Hunter will work primarily on the frontend tasks such as the desgin of the GUI and updating the state of the Turtle.
-Furthermore, they will help design the interpretation of commands hierarchy.
-- Harry and David will work primarily on the backend tasks such as the parser and command translation hierarchy.
+Furthermore, they will help design the interpretation of commands hierarcparser_private.commandsrry and David will work primarily on the backend tasks such as the parser_public and command translation hierarchy.
 Secondarily, they will help the frontend with JavaFX if they need it.